DavisMakerspace/doc-bylaws/bylaws.md

 ## Eligibility to Vote ##

-Subject to the California Nonprofit Public Benefit Corporation Law, all persons of the general public shall be entitled to vote at any public meeting provided they have attended at least two (2) of the most recent three (3) public meetings.
+Subject to the California Nonprofit Public Benefit Corporation Law, all persons of the general public shall be entitled to vote at any public meeting on any action brought to a vote provided they have attended at least two (2) of the most recent three (3) public meetings and provided they are not an [Interested Party][] with respect to the action under consideration.

 ## Manner of Voting ##